MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-manage-microsoft-365-profile.md

 **To assign a remote network to the Microsoft 365 profile**:

-1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com/).
+1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com/) as a [Global Secure Access Administrator](/azure/active-directory/roles/permissions-reference#global-secure-access-administrator).
-1. Browse to **Global Secure Access (preview)** > **Traffic forwarding**.
+1. Browse to **Global Secure Access (preview)** > **Connect** > **Traffic forwarding**.
-1. Select the **Add assignments** button for the profile.
+1. From the **Remove network assignments** section, select the **View** link for the profile.
-    - If you're editing the remote network assignments, select the **Add/edit assignments** button.
 1. Select a remote network from the list and select **Add**.

 ## User and group assignments
-You can scope the Microsoft 365 profile to specific users and groups.
+You can scope the Microsoft 365 profile to specific users and groups instead of applying the traffic profile to all users.
 To learn more about user and group assignment, see [How to assign and manage users and groups with traffic forwarding profiles](how-to-manage-users-groups-assignment.md).

 [!INCLUDE [Public preview important note](./includes/public-preview-important-note.md)]